pppdns/backbone-test/README.md

 ==========
 -- can be read on the html page after having started the static server --

-Submit the results by zipping and emailing to pppdns@gmail.com.
+Submit the results by zipping and emailing to pppdns[at]gmail[dot]com.